-You may know a few on this list, but if you’ve never been to France, some may surprise you.
+You may know a few on this list, but some may surprise you.

-Churros, not very French yet you find them at every single Christmas market across France.
-You can find them at most fairs and other outdoor events right alongside cotton candy and crepes.
+Churros, not very French, yet you find them at every single Christmas market across France.
+You can find them at most fairs and other outdoor events right alongside cotton candy and

 Mulled wine or spiced wine is another trendy traditional seasonal drink, especially at Christmas markets in Germany.
 However, it’s also a staple drink at Christmas markets across France thanks to the Alsace region, which borders Germany.
 In most of France, it’s called Vin chaud (hot wine) or Glühwein (glow-wine) in many Alsatian Christmas markets.

 This spiced wine drink is always served hot, keeps you warm in the winter and packs a punch.
 Recipes vary, but in general, it’s made with red wine, sugar, cinnamon, herbs and other

 Hot apple cider is an alcoholic drink that is a must-try at French Christmas markets.

 Apple cider recipes vary, but the